 8. Write it down…the old fashioned way

 It may be faster to take notes on your laptop in class, but turning those digital notes into the old fashioned variety is a great way to help internalize the information.
-Plus, it’s a like having a built in study method!
+Plus, it’s like having a built-in study method!

 9. SLEEP…and yes, this does mean you should take naps.